psyoptix/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 {{validation}} for specifics.

-## Cycle Groups from Edwards Curves
+### Cyclic Groups from Edwards Curves

-The interface to a cyclic group used by DHKEM can also be instatiated using curves Edwards25519 and Eddwards448 as in {{?RFC8032}}.
+The interface to a cyclic group used by DHKEM can also be instatiated using the curves Edwards25519 and Edwards448 as in {{?RFC8032}}.

 For Edwards25519 the field of scalars `F` and the group of curve points (and the generator `B`) are defined using the constants in Table 1 of {{?RFC8032}}.
 For example `F` are the integers modulo prime `p = 2^255-19`.
-The addition and multiplication of two scalars is defined in Section 5.1.5 of {{?RFC8032}} while the addition two points can be found in Section 5.1.4.
+The addition and multiplication of two scalars is defined in Section 5.1.5 of {{?RFC8032}}, while the addition of two points can be found in Section 5.1.4.
 That section also includes an optimized algorithm for the special case of point doubling.